 Breakfast is free for all students K-12 at every school.
 Breakfast is served between 7:45 and 8:00.

-Each day over 80% of all students enjoy lunch prepared by our Child Nutrition staff, or students can bring food from home.
+Each day over 75% of all students enjoy lunch prepared by our Child Nutrition staff, or students can bring food from home.
 Students may not leave campus during lunch shifts.
-Parents may not bring food from restaurants for students to eat on campus.
-Students may charge only two lunches on their account.
-Additional charges will not be accepted.
-Debts are paid in the cafeteria.
-Theft from the cafeteria will result in disciplinary action.